FischerJo/FAME/README.md

 ## 0) News

 This tool is still under development.
-We will update the news section once we published the algorithm and a stable version of the code is available.
+There is now an alpha release for single cell support.

 ## 1) Getting Started